GehanYangFS/CSCI599/README.md

 ### Drone with Lights Equipped
 ![dronelight](experiment/dronewithlight.png)

 Currently we provide four colors: Red, Green, Blue and Purple.
-APIs can be found in `unreal/Change AirSim Api/README.md`
+APIs can be found in `unreal/Change AirSim Api/README.md`.
+Unreal Assets can be found in `unreal` folder.

 ### Rendering USC logo using these assets
 ![usclogp](experiment/usclogorendering.png)